 My research interests lie at the intersection of Finance and Macroeconomics, focusing on financial stability, financial intermediation, credit booms and financial crises, as well as liquidity and asset pricing.
-One of the overarching themes of my research is striving to understand macro-finance phenomena through the lens of models of asymmetric information and agency problems in Finance.
-For example, in my most recent work I investigate how financial frictions force firms in emerging economies to rely excessively on short-term debt, which results in frequent crises and disruptions to long-term growth in these countries.
+One of the central themes in my work is understanding macro-financial phenomena through the lens of asymmetric information and agency problems in financial markets.

 Please find my full CV here.